KDahir247/UnityTechDemo/README.md

 <br/>
 Complete the creation scene
 <br/>
-Create in-memory database to store data
+Create in-memory database to store data (Complete)
 <br/>
 Error with the addressable layout.
 Can't build project due to it but it is still playable in the editor
 <br/>
 Decide on the animation system.
-Common Animator, Kinematica, animation ecs job
+Common Animator, Kinematica, animation ecs job (Complete using Kinematica)
 <br/>
 update the version in main menu so it reflect the Application version (Complete)
 <br/>